The 70 weeks prophecy: placing Christ in History

 This prophecy refutes those who deny Christ and His role.
 Thus it is very important to understand it thoroughly.

-In Daniel chapter 9, we first see Daniel greatly troubled, lamenting the great disobedience and sin of Israel which led them into a 70 year captivity in Babylon.
+In Daniel chapter 9, we see the prophet Daniel greatly troubled, lamenting the great disobedience and sin of Israel which led them into exile.

-Daniel knows that Israel’s 70 years of captivity is coming to an end, and is perplexed.
-He includes himself in Israel’s sin, and pleads that God will forgive Israel and have mercy upon them.
+Daniel includes himself in Israel’s sin, and pleads that God will forgive Israel and have mercy upon them.

-Da 9:24-27 Seventy weeks are determined upon thy people and upon thy holy city, to finish the transgression [Strong’s H6588, revolt], and to make an end of sins, and to make reconciliation for iniquity, and to bring in everlasting righteousness, and to seal up the vision and prophecy, and to anoint the most Holy [Strong’s H6944 H6944, qdsh, a holy place or thing x 2].
+Da 9:24-27 Seventy weeks are determined [Strong’s H2852, a primitive root; properly to cut off, i.e. (figuratively) to decree:—determine ] upon thy people and upon thy holy city, to finish the transgression [Strong’s H6588, revolt], and to make an end of sins, and to make reconciliation for iniquity, and to bring in everlasting righteousness, and to seal up the vision and prophecy, and to anoint the most Holy [Strong’s H6944 H6944, qdsh, a holy place or thing, x2 = Most Holy].

 25 Know therefore and understand, that from the going forth of the commandment to restore and to build Jerusalem unto the Messiah the Prince shall be seven weeks, and threescore and two weeks: the street shall be built again, and the wall, even in troublous times.